Page updated 25th June 2016

 Mr Hooper's building firm was responsible, in 1835, for building one of the two large warehouses on the quay, and developing much of St Leonards Road.

-The redevelopment of Princesshay reaches as far as Paris Street.
-All the buildings above the Southernhay corner on the west side to the corner of the High Street are to be demolished and replaced with more retail outlets.
-There have also been plans to close the bus station and develop the area for yet more retail outlets.
+The redevelopment of Princesshay reached as far as Paris Street.
+All the buildings above the Southernhay corner on the west side to the corner of the High Street were demolished and replaced with more retail outlets.
+The bus station is to be redeveloped (2017) and the area will contain yet more retail outlets, a multi screen cinema, and a swimming pool.

 Bagwell, Devonshire Regiment.
 21 December 1914.
 Age 29.
 Higher